I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_releasekeyedmutex2.md

 ## Members

-`FenceValue`

-[in] A 64-bit value that specifies the current fence value of the GPU synchronization object.

 `hKeyedMutex`

 [in] A value of type <b>D3DKMT_HANDLE</b> that represents a kernel-mode handle to the keyed mutex object to release.